211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment9_reflection.md

 The most concrete example of this tension was the Resource class.
 An early draft of the domain model had separate classes for Book, Journal, EBook, and ResearchPaper, each with slightly different attributes.
-This felt true to the real world — a journal article has a volume and issue number that a book does not.
+This felt true to the real world, a journal article has a volume and issue number that a book does not.
 However, when I mapped these classes against the functional requirements in Assignment 4, every single requirement referred generically to "resources" without distinguishing between types.